 Once you’ve decided to go the sleep training route, it can be a challenge to parse all the different methods out there.
 In general, they all offer ways to modify your child’s sleep behavior to ensure that the child gets a healthy amount of sleep—and the parents stay sane.
-And, as Dr. Moyal points out, what method you decide on will depend on a host of factors, including age, personal beliefs, and the child’s patterns.
+And, as Dr. Nash points out, what method you decide on will depend on a host of factors, including age, personal beliefs, and the child’s patterns.

 “I would highly recommend that parents evaluate any sleep advice with their own feelings and intuition,” she says.
 “I think it’s when parents go against their intuition that they become stressed, angry, frustrated with the child.”
-In addition, “what worked in one developmental phase may not and is almost unlikely to work in another one,” Dr. Moyal warns.
+In addition, “what worked in one developmental phase may not and is almost unlikely to work in another one,” Dr. Nash warns.

 Cry it out

 Three of the most popular strategies in the so-called cry it out (CIO) camp are spelled out in Richard Ferber’s Solve Your Child’s Sleep Problems, Daniel Weissbluth’s Healthy Sleep Habits, Happy Child, and Jennifer Waldburger and Jill Spivack’s The Sleepeasy Solution.
 Highlighting the methods commonly called “Ferberizing” or “extinction,” they walk parents through getting their children to sleep independently, even if this means tears.
-Ferber and the Sleepeasy Solution offer a gradual approach, which Dr. Moyal prefers, in which parents put their child to bed and gradually increase the intervals at which they check on the child until he falls asleep.
+Ferber and the Sleepeasy Solution offer a gradual approach, which Dr. Nash prefers, in which parents put their child to bed and gradually increase the intervals at which they check on the child until they fall asleep.
 Weissbluth has a more cold turkey approach with no check-ins.
 Both have their merits, and depend largely on the child; for some the check-ins can actually get the child more worked up instead of having a soothing effect.

 Shira Gregory co-slept with her son until he was seven months old and was staunchly against CIO, but realized that neither of them were getting the sleep they needed.
 After a lot of research and a failed attempt at a more gentle approach, she decided to give the Sleepeasy Solution a go.